Adventure education: Universities offering degrees in Adventure Education

 Many vocational institutes offer training and courses in adventure education.
 There exists also universities offering degree programs in adventure and outdoor education:

 Canada: Thompson Rivers University in Kamloops offers two four-year bachelor's degrees with concentrations in adventure studies, a Bachelor of Tourism Management and Bachelor of Interdisciplinary Studies, as well as certificate and diploma programs in adventure studies and heli-skiing.

 Finland: Humak University of Applied Sciences is offering a 210 ECTS bachelor's degree programme in Adventure and Outdoor Education (Community Educator, Bachelor of Humanities).

 New Zealand: Auckland University of Technology is offering a bachelor's degree in Sport and Recreation - Outdoor Education.

 United Kingdom: The University of Chichester has been running its adventure education degree since the year 2000.

 United States: Plymouth State University in Plymouth, New Hampshire offers a Bachelors of Science in Adventure Education.

 United States: Oregon State University in Corvallis and Bend, Oregon offers a Bachelor of Science in Tourism Recreation and Adventure Leadership.

-United States: Fort Lewis College in Durango, Colorado has an Adventure Education Program.